Last Updated: May 23, 2018 Views: 12

 Mark Twain to George Wharton James, 1 January 1918, Box 1, Folder 16, Literary Manuscripts Collection, Special Collections, The Claremont Colleges Library.

 If you are using books from Special Collections, cite them in the same manner as any other book.
-For help citing your sources, consult our guide here.
+For help citing your sources, consult our How to Cite Sources Guide.